 3. Summary of Test Method

-3.1 A freely suspended piece of tape is ignited by means of a fuse.

-4. Significance of use

-4.1 The flame resistance of the tape is measured by noting the time taken for the flame to go out and the length of tape burnt.
+A freely suspended piece of tape is ignited by means of a fuse.
+The time for the flame to go out and the length of the tape burnt are determined

+4. Significance and use

+This test method provides information that can be used in material specification for product design and quality assurance applications.
+It can be used in comparing different products.

 5. Apparatus

-5.1 Hood: This shall consist of a hollow metal box (250 x 250) mm and 750 mm high.
+5.1 Test chamber: This shall consist of a hollow metal box (250 x 250) mm and 750 mm high.
 The box shall be open at the top and shall have twelve holes, each 12 mm in diameter, uniformly spaced along a horizontal line 25 mm from the base.
 One vertical side shall be fitted with a sliding glass panel.
 A detachable clip shall be fixed centrally, 30 mm from the top of the box parallel to the glass panel, to act as a means of attachment for the test specimen so that it can be suspended vertically and hang freely.
-The hood will be placed during the test in a draught-free atmosphere.
+The test chamber shall be placed during the test in a draught-free atmosphere during the test.

 5.2 Fuse: This shall consist of untreated and uncoated regenerated cellulose film (60 g/m2).
 It shall have the shape of an isosceles triangle, base 25 mm and height 30 mm.

-5.3 Source of ignition: This shall be a non-oxidising flame, 20 to 25 mm high, produced by a micro-Bunsen burner having a tube of the order of 4 mm internal diameter.
+5.3 Source of ignition: This shall be a non-oxidising flame, 20 to 25 mm high, produced by a micro-Bunsen burner having a tube of 4 mm internal nomimal diameter.

+5.4 Stop watch

 6. Sampling